 - Final approval and funding

-Because requirements are more flexible than SBA programs, many businesses find term loans to be a practical solution when timing and accessibility are important.
+Because requirements are more flexible than SBA programs, term loans are often a practical option when timing and accessibility are important.

 How Term Loans Support Cash Flow Improvement

-One of the primary advantages of term loans is their ability to improve cash flow by restructuring how obligations are repaid.
+One of the primary advantages of term loans is their ability to improve cash flow by restructuring repayment.

-Instead of managing multiple payments or high-frequency repayment schedules, businesses can transition into a single, predictable monthly payment.
-This allows for:
+Instead of managing multiple payments or high-frequency deductions, businesses transition into a single, predictable monthly payment.

 - Better financial planning